 What Does the Duck Stamp Money Do?
 What’s the History of the Stamp?

 The Federal Migratory Bird Conservation and Stamp Act—better known as the Duck Stamp Act—was passed in 1934.
 Every waterfowler over the age of 16 is required to purchase a federal Duck Stamp to legally hunt waterfowl.
-Since the inception of the duck stamp, over $1.1 billion have been raised, and over six million acres of wetlands have been protected making it one of the greatest conservation tools over the last 90 years.
+Since the inception of the Duck Stamp, over $1.1 billion has been raised, and over six million acres of wetlands have been protected making it one of the greatest conservation tools over the last 90 years.

 Originally, the stamp dollars went only to adding to the national refuge system, but over time the funds were spread to include the purchase of “small” parcels that hosted excellent breeding habitat for the birds that use the wetlands.

-One of the greatest things about the duck stamp is how easy it is to get involved.
-You don’t need to be a member of an organization (although you should join one), you don’t need to have a hunter’s safety card, you don’t need any other license at all to simply purchase a stamp making the barrier to entry about as low as it comes to getting involved in conservation.
+One of the greatest things about the Duck Stamp is how easy it is to get involved.
+You don’t need to be a member of an organization (although you should join one), you don’t need to have a hunter’s safety card, and you don’t need any other license at all to simply purchase a stamp making the barrier to entry about as low as it comes to getting involved in conservation.

 What’s the Duck Ruck?